Diva Worship: Episode

-On the main stage, RuPaul welcomes judges Michelle Visage and Ross Mathews, as well as guest judges Guillermo Díaz and Troye Sivan.
-The runway category is "Fringe".
+On elimination day, the contestants make final preparations in the Werk Room for the fashion show.
+Some of the contestants notice the connection between Brooke Lynn Hytes and Vanessa Vanjie Mateo.
+Others talk about Mercedes Iman Diamond's religion (Islam).
+Yvie Oddly gets nude to paint her entire body pink.
+On the main stage, RuPaul welcomes judges Michelle Visage and Mathews, as well as guest judges Guillermo Díaz and Troye Sivan.
+RuPaul reveals the runway category ("Fringe"), then the fashion show commences.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Team Britney Spears is the winning team, and Nina West wins the challenge.
 Team Mariah Carey is the losing team, and A'keria C. Davenport, Honey Davenport, Plastique Tiara, Ra'Jah O'Hara, Scarlet Envy, and Shuga Cain are announced as the bottom six.
-They lip-sync to "Waiting for Tonight (Hex Hector Mix)" by Jennifer Lopez.
+They face off in a lip-sync contest to "Waiting for Tonight (Hex Hector Mix)" by Jennifer Lopez.
 A'keria C. Davenport, Plastique Tiara, Ra'Jah O'Hara, Scarlet Envy, and Shuga Cain win the lip-sync and Honey Davenport is eliminated from the competition.